nitzan-dex/azure-az900-notes/2_Architecture-and-Services/2.1_Core-Architecture/README.md

 ### Describe Azure resources and resource groups
-- A resource must belong to a single resource group.p
+- A resource must belong to a single resource group.
+- Hold resources with a shared lifecycle
 - Resources inherits properties form their Resource group

 ### Describe subscriptions
-A way of organizing resources and in terms of
+A way of organizing resource groups and in terms of
 1. billing
 2. access

-Contain Many Resource groups

 Why to use another Subscription
 - Subscription limits